tomkerkhove/promitor/validation.md

 - A consistent output format that explains exactly what the problem is, and ideally where it is.
-- We must indicate when unknown field values are specified so we can highlight typos.
+- We must indicate when unknown field names are specified so we can highlight typos.

 ## Nice to Haves